 The basic story is about Betheia Mayfield is the daughter of a Minister growing up on Martha’s Vineyard in the 1660s.
 Her father is working to convert the Native Americans on the island.
 Betheia is gifted in language and learning and she picks up the Native American language of the area by listening to her father learn it.
 She also picks up some Greek, Hebrew, and Latin as her brother and others are taught by her father.
 But her father stops teaching her when he realizes that she far surpasses her brother.

 As a young teen she meets Caleb.
 He is highly placed in his tribe but the same age as she.
 They spend a year together playing secretly as they have time.
 Betheia teaching Caleb to read, Caleb teaching Betheia about the forest, and his language and culture.
 Eventually both age, and no longer have as much time to see one another.
 Caleb goes away on a rite of manhood and while he is gone much of the tribe dies of small pox.
 Caleb comes back, and once it is discovered that he can speak and read English, he comes to live with Betheia’s family.

 There is some tragedy in this book.
-Much of the book is concerned with the role of women and Betheia’s desire to do more and learn more.
+Much Caleb’s Crossing is concerned with the role of women and Betheia’s desire to do more and learn more.
 There is a strong sense of the Puritan theology and ethics.
 From my understanding, it is pretty accurate, although I am not sure that the feminist ethic of the books is realistic.

-Regardless this was a good book and well worth reading.
+Regardless Caleb’s Crossing was a good book and well worth reading.
 I thought the audiobook was very good, and may be better if you are concerned with reading unfamiliar spelling and usage of words.